Beware of bats: Guinea issues bushmeat warning after Ebola outbreak

 But an outbreak of the deadly Ebola fever in Guinea has rekindled concerns about the health risks of age-old African hunting and eating traditions that bring humans into close contact with wild forest animals.

-The World Health Organisation says about 86 suspected cases of Ebola have been reported, with 62 deaths so far.
+The World Health Organization says about 86 suspected cases of Ebola have been reported, with 62 deaths so far.
 Guinean authorities put the death toll at 63.

 Experts who have studied the Ebola virus from its discovery in 1976 in Democratic Republic of Congo, then Zaire, say its suspected origin - what they call the reservoir host - is forest bats.
 Links have also been made to the carcasses of freshly slaughtered animals consumed as bushmeat.